GerHobbelt/owemdjee/README.md

 - **lmdb.spreads.net** [📁](./lmdb.spreads.net) [🌐](https://github.com/GerHobbelt/Spreads.LMDB)
 - **lmdb-store** [📁](./lmdb-store) [🌐](https://github.com/GerHobbelt/lmdb-store) -- an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
 It provides a simple interface for interacting with LMDB.
 - **lmdbxx** [📁](./lmdbxx) [🌐](https://github.com/GerHobbelt/lmdbxx) -- lmdb++: a comprehensive C++11 wrapper for the LMDB embedded database library, offering both an error-checked procedural interface and an object-oriented resource interface with RAII semantics.
+- **localmemcache** [📁](./localmemcache) [🌐](https://github.com/GerHobbelt/localmemcache) -- a key-value database and library that provides an interface similar to `memcached` but for accessing local data instead of remote data.
+It's based on mmap()'ed shared memory for maximum speed.
+It supports persistence, also making it a fast alternative to GDBM and Berkeley DB.
 - **lrucache11** [📁](./lrucache11) [🌐](https://github.com/GerHobbelt/lrucache11) -- A header only C++11 LRU Cache template class that allows you to define key, value and optionally the `Map` type. uses a double linked list and a `std::unordered_map` style container to provide fast insert, delete and update No dependencies other than the C++ standard library.
 - **lz4** [📁](./lz4) [🌐](https://github.com/GerHobbelt/lz4)
 - **magic_enum** [📁](./magic_enum) [🌐](https://github.com/GerHobbelt/magic_enum)